✦ Video source requirements

 Metadata: During upload, we’ll detect the settings of your 360 video to the best of our robots’ abilities based on the metadata of your source file (projection type, audio format, etc.).
 You’ll see dismissable error notifications on your video page and video settings if we pick up on something in your source file that may not be supported.

 If neither of these options are available to you, don’t worry.
-Vimeo doesn’t require your source file to have 360 metadata attached, so if it doesn’t we’ll default to the most common 360 video settings: a monoscopic format and a stereo audio source.
+Vimeo doesn’t require your source file to have 360 metadata attached, and if it doesn’t, we’ll default to the most common 360 video settings: a monoscopic format and a stereo audio source.

 ✦ Marking your video as 360

 After you initiate your upload, you have the ability to edit your video’s title, description, privacy, and other basic settings.
-You also have the option to mark your upload as 360 by checking the box next to “This video was recorded in 360”.
-After checking this box, you’ll be given the option to select monoscopic or stereoscopic (top/bottom layout) from the dropdown menu.
-Make sure to hit the Save button before you leave the upload page.
+You also have the option to mark your upload as 360 by visiting the Distribution > Subtitles tab of your video's Advanced settings page.

 If you do not select a source type, we’ll automatically default to monoscopic.
 If you’ve already injected 360 metadata into your video file (using Premiere or another spatial media injector), our robots can detect this and select all the necessary options for you.